 (req, res) => {

-const signature = req.headers['x-simiz-signature'] as string;
+const header = req.headers['x-simiz-signature'] as string;

-if (!verifyWebhook(req.body.toString(), signature, process.env.WEBHOOK_SECRET)) {
+if (!verifyWebhook(req.body.toString(), header, process.env.WEBHOOK_SECRET)) {

 return res.status(401).send('Invalid signature');